-Note: Paragraph 1.11A extends sub-paragraph (a) to the person called to fulfil the role of the appropriate adult for a 17-year-old detainee.
+Note: Paragraph 1.5A extends sub-paragraph (a) paragraph to the person called to fulfil the role of the appropriate adult for a 17-year-old detainee.

-- (b) person who is mentally disordered or mentally vulnerable: See Note 1D. - (i) a relative, guardian or other person responsible for their care or custody; - (ii) someone experienced in dealing with mentally disordered or mentally vulnerable people but who is not a police officer or employed by the police; - (iii) failing these, some other responsible adult aged 18 or over who is not a police officer or employed by the police. - 1.14 If this Code requires a person be given certain information, they do not have to be given it if at the time they are incapable of understanding what is said, are violent or may become violent or in urgent need of medical attention, but they must be given it as soon as practicable.

-- 1.15 References to a custody officer include any police officer who for the time being, is performing the functions of a custody officer. - 1.16 When this Code requires the prior authority or agreement of an officer of at least inspector or superintendent rank, that authority may be given by a sergeant or chief inspector authorised by section 107 of PACE to perform the functions of the higher rank under TACT.
+- (b) person who is mentally disordered or mentally vulnerable: See Note 1D. - (i) a relative, guardian or other person responsible for their care or custody; - (ii) someone experienced in dealing with mentally disordered or mentally vulnerable people but who is not a police officer or employed by the police; - (ii) failing these, some other responsible adult aged 18 or over who is not a police officer or employed by the police. - 1.8 If this Code requires a person be given certain information, they do not have to be given it if at the time they are incapable of understanding what is said, are violent or may become violent or in urgent need of medical attention, but they must be given it as soon as practicable. - 1.9 References to a custody officer include any police officer who for the time being, is performing the functions of a custody officer. - 1.9A When this Code requires the prior authority or agreement of an officer of at least inspector or superintendent rank, that authority may be given by a sergeant or chief inspector authorised to perform the functions of the higher rank under the Police and Criminal Evidence Act 1984 (PACE), section 107. - 1.10 Subject to paragraph 1.12, this Code applies to people in custody at police stations in England and Wales, whether or not they have been arrested, and to those removed to a police station as a place of safety under the Mental Health Act 1983, sections 135 and